curiousyuvi/resume/resume.md

 ### <span>Technical Writing Intern at GeeksforGeeks </span> <span class="technologies">October 2021 -- present</span>

 GeeksforGeeks is the most popular portal for articles on various programming languages and frameworks.
 I contributed some articles on Dart and Flutter.
+I learned about architechture and unit testing in Flutter.

 ## Projects